j-rob16/james-r-portfolio/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Create infographic to display planetary information
-- [ ] Expand infographic to contain moons & satellites
-- [x] Add Quiz section and save results to database
+- [x] Fix issues with contact-me box sizing
-- [ ] Update and Improve Quiz section
+- [ ] Fix issues on Safari with icon sizing
-- [x] Create graphs using the chart.js library
+- [x] Change the language tab buttons to reflect the language properly
-- [ ] Expand the graphs to make them dynamic.
-Allow the user to select desired info
+- [ ] Expand projects section with React-Router

 <!-- See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues). -->